Frequently Asked

 2. What type of therapy do you offer?

-I offer individual, couples, and family therapy in Bridgeland, Calgary.
-My approach blends Internal Family Systems (IFS), Acceptance and Commitment Therapy (ACT), CBT, and somatic tools.
+I offer individual, couples, and family therapy in person and online.
+Office is centrally located in Calgary.
+My approach is Trauma informed and blends Internal Family Systems (IFS), Acceptance and Commitment Therapy (ACT), CBT, and somatic tools.
 Sessions are personalized to meet your goals and preferences.
+Sessions are generally 60min long and include follow up notes after your session.

 3. How do I book a therapy session with you?

-You can book online through my website or contact me directly to schedule your free 15-minute consultation.
+You can book online through the link on my website or contact me directly to schedule your free 15-minute consultation.
 I’ll answer your questions and help you decide if we’re a good fit.

 4. Do you offer online therapy in Alberta?